adruas/to-the-moon/README.md

 # to-the-moon
-A spacecraft sent from Earth goes around the moon and comes back with thanks to a gravitaty assist maneuver (C++)
+A spacecraft sent from Earth goes around the moon and comes back with thanks to a gravitaty assist maneuver (C++) <br />
 <img src="https://github.com/adruas/to-the-moon/blob/main/viaje.gif" width="400">